-PS: As mapping from aerial imagery is not the same as laboritory testing we are talking about ‘asbestos suspicious’ roofs.
-It is important to make this clear in correspondence, to avoid frightening people for no reason.
+PS: As mapping from aerial imagery is not the same as laboratory testing we are talking about ‘asbestos suspicious’ roofs.
+It is important to make this clear in correspondence.
+This avoids frightening people for no reason.

 3. Determining the approach and policy

-A number of municipalities go beyond merely informing the owner and want to perform a more active role.
-They do this, for example, by providing technical, fiscal and subsidy advice to owners of large asbestos roofs through personal communication.
+A number of municipalities go beyond merely informing the owner.
+They want to perform a more active role.
+For example, by providing technical, fiscal and subsidy advice to owners of large asbestos roofs through personal communication.